dmison/workshop/learn-js/_steps/step8-loops.markdown

 The declaration has the `for` keyword and three semicolon separated expressions inside the parentheses to define it.

-1. The first expression is the initialiser:`var i=0`
+1. The first expression is the initialiser:`var i=1`

   This is run before the loop starts and is used to setup anything we need to track the loop.

-  In this case, we create a counter to track how many times the loop as run.
+  In this case, we create a counter to track how many times the loop has run.

 2. The second expression is the condition: `i<=howManyTimes`

   This is evaluated at the beginning of each loop and the statement block only runs if it evaluates to `true`.
 If it is `false` the block doesn't run and the loop ends.

   So for our example it means that while the value of `i` is less than or equal to `howManyTimes` the loop continues.

 3. The third expression is the final expression.
 This is performed after each time the statement block runs.

   In our loop block we are concatenating the message and the loop counter variable to the variable `output` each time.

   Then after the loop we update the content of `'displayBox'` with the accumulated output.

 Do you think you could change the for loop above so it counts down from `howManyTimes` to `1`?
 Give it a try.